 To develop and grow your business effectively having legal contracts in place is essential.

-The remedy is to implement legal written contracts, which offers a framework designed to foster collaboration in relationships over the long term.
+The remedy is to implement legal written contracts, which offer a framework designed to foster collaboration in relationships over the long term.
 These contracts specify mutual goals and establish governance structures to keep the parties’ expectations and interests aligned.

 Starting work with a new client may be an exciting experience, however, it’s important to ensure you are covered and the client has a clear understanding of the working relationship between you both.
 A contract is used to outline the roles each party plays in that relationship, which in turn helps to maintain a healthy working relationship.